Chaoticka/crackerjacks/Checkers,-explained.md

         threshold += 1
 ```

 When building Brandon checker, we experimented with around ~10 different English checkers and found this solution was the fastest and most accurate.
 There was another that was more accurate, but it took far too long to run.
-You can see our tests in [#90#](https://github.com/Ciphey/Ciphey/issues/90).
+You can see our tests [here](https://github.com/Ciphey/CipheyDocs/blob/master/docs/lc2.rst) and the corresponding GitHub issue is #90.

 It returns True when threshold is met, otherwise it returns False.